moritz91/medium/README.md

 yarn start
 ```

-To verified it worked, you can go to http://localhost:4000
+To verify it worked, head to http://localhost:4000

 7. While in the `web` package you can start the website with